 Alexander Who Used to Be Rich Last Sunday Literature Guide

 Judith Viorst is a master at capturing the humor of everyday life in a family of three lively brothers.
-Children love the persistent but mistake-prone Alexander who wants so badly to be rich, VERY rich.
+You will love the persistent but mistake-prone Alexander who wants so badly to be rich, VERY rich.
 Enjoy the detailed descriptions of how Alexander spends his money and attempts to make more money.
-He just can’t get it right, but his choices are sure to make your family smile.
-Look for familiar situations to discuss in this story of emotional ups and downs.
-Most importantly, guide your child to recognize the power to make good or bad choices with money.
+He just can’t get it right, but his choices are sure to make you smile.
+Look for familiar situations to discuss in this story of emotional ups and downs and the power we all have to make good or bad choices with money.
 This is a perfect opportunity to introduce the concepts of spending, saving, and donating.

 ASK: How much money would you need to feel rich?
 Do you like to feel rich?
 If so, why?